(My goofballs…I sort of like them.)

 And I thought I was prepared.

 But what I wasn’t prepared for was the feeling that my heart was being stepped on.
 That I would feel like I was looking at this battered thing, my heart, as if it were outside my body. (and if this sounds silly or emotional to you, you’re probably not a parent, so feel free to skip on past this entry!).

 Last night found me on the couch in yoga pants with a pint of Ben & Jerry’s, looking for a BBC show to lose myself in.
 (By which I mean Cranford…and the appearance of every British actor I’ve ever known from Downtown Abbey to Wives and Daughters to Lark Rise to Candleford completely blew my mind.
 Is that you, Carson?)

 But I digress…and I’m not here to wallow (I’ll do that privately!).

 This all got me to thinking: many of my peers–myself included–have poured our lives into staying home and raising our children.
-Some of us for decades.
+Some of us have been stay-at-home moms for decades.
 Lots of us also chose to homeschool our kids.
 We believe it was worthwhile and viewed it as an absolute blessing to be the ones with our children each day.
 Many of us left lucrative careers to do so.
 I feel very lucky in that I’ve had a work-from-home job as a writer and editor for the past few years.
 I have something to step into for that next phase of life that looms before me.

 But in the wise words of Steve Lambert of Five in a Row, “If the empty nest is formidable for a stay-at-home mom, it’s like a freight train bearing down on a homeschooling mother.”
 Because suddenly, your identity as teacher/counselor/mom is simply over once your last child leaves.